 Garland City Council has approved plans to begin the next phase of the redevelopment of Downtown Garland in an effort to attract more people and businesses to the area, and improve the quality of life for residents.

-A large public open space currently referred to as the Walnut Pedestrian Corridor, will be developed south of Walnut Street between Glenbrook Drive and Fifth Street.
-The corridor will showcase the Landmark Museum depot and railcar, and will highlight Garland’s rail history—from freight to mass transit.
+A large public open space currently referred to as the Walnut Pedestrian Corridor, is being developed south of Walnut Street between Glenbrook Drive and Fifth Street.
+The corridor showcases the Landmark Museum depot and railcar, highlighting Garland’s rail history — from freight to mass transit.

 City Hall renovations also are included in the plans and will consist of reskinning the facility’s facade, updating City Hall to current building code and safety requirements, and expanding the studio for CGTV—Garland’s government access channel.
 Other enhancements to the area will include updates to streetscape and utility infrastructure, additional pocket parks/open spaces for residents to enjoy, and upgraded parking lot lighting at the Central Library.

 Visit the City website for upcoming details including project schedules, road closures, and new and temporary parking locations for visitors conducting business in Downtown Garland.
 More information will be available in the coming weeks.
 Please check back for updates.
 For more information, contact the Public & Media Affairs Department at 972-205-2875.

 City Center - View from State and Fifth streets looking northeast.

 Downtown Garland Redevelopment Implementation Plan

 Downtown Garland has all the elements necessary for successful redevelopment, with the most important asset being a strong sense of civic pride and mission within the community.
 The City of Garland completed this market-based redevelopment strategy to identify specific needs and actions leading to on-the-ground catalyst projects, a number of which have already been completed.
 Download the Implementation Plan.